 The image gallery displays robots built using this platform.

 These All Terrain Robots (ATRs) are designed and fabricated in North Carolina USA and fully supported by SuperDroid Robots, an industry leader in robotics.
-The chassis is a rigid gusseted aluminum frame that is precisely fabricated using state of the art CNC equipment.
-The wheels are mounted on solid steel axles which are supported by ball bearings.
-Each axle/wheel is driven by a planetary gear motor delivering smooth reliable power.
+This is the second generation of the chassis with a single piece bent sheet metal lid.
+It allows for easier access to components and better weather resistance since there are not longer any cracks in the lid for water and dust to settle into.
+The chassis is a rigid gusseted aluminum frame that is precisely fabricated using CNC equipment.
+The wheels are mounted on solid steel axles which are supported by two ball bearings per wheel.
+Each axle/wheel is chain driven by a planetary gear motor delivering smooth reliable power.
+This double bearing (DB) method of mounting and driving the wheels allows the chassis to absorb the payload rather than the motors, thus increasing the payload capacity.
 The robot uses differential steering (movement is based on two separately driven wheels placed on either side of the robot body.
 It can thus change its direction by varying the relative rate of rotation of its wheels).
 See our ATR page for more details about our All Terrain Robots.
 If you need this robot customized beyond the provided options below, Contact us .

 This is a complete package that includes everything listed below.
 The package includes everything needed to make it run!
 The components and specifications are listed below for the default configuration.
 Other options, including assembly, using are available at the bottom of the page.

 - Includes enclosed heavy duty chassis, hardware, electronics, etc.

 - Four heavy duty IG42 planetary 122 RPM gear motors (one per axle/wheel) connected to axle by chain and sprocket (additional motor options are available below including encoder).

 10 inch pneumatic wheels with solid steel axles and ball bearing supports (additional wheel options are available).